U.S. spy agencies agree North Korea can fit nuclear weapon on missile

 Related: North Korea Can Fit Nuclear Weapon on a Missile Now, Officials Believe

 U.S. officials have also been pushing back on the idea that they were surprised by the development, saying that it had been expected for some time.
-But outside experts, including Juan Zarate, a former top Treasury official and NBC News contributor, have said that it appears intelligence officials did not anticipate the speed of North Korea's advances.
+But outside experts, including NBC News analyst Juan Zarate, who is a former top Treasury official, National Security Council staffer and deputy national security advisor, have said that it appears intelligence officials did not anticipate the speed of North Korea's advances.

 Successful miniaturization does not mean North Korea now has a reliable nuclear-armed missile that can hit the U.S., but it puts the country further along that path.